1965 World Series: Game 7

 Dodger manager Walt Alston was torn between starting Drysdale on normal rest or Koufax with only two days' rest.
 He decided on the left-handed Koufax, figuring if needed he would use the right-handed Drysdale in relief, then go back to his left-handed relief ace Ron Perranoski.
 Koufax told announcer Vin Scully in a post-game interview that he and Drysdale had come to the ballpark not knowing which one would be on the mound (though other sources indicated that Alston had informed Koufax the day before but asked him to keep it a secret).
 According to Koufax, the manager announced the decision purely in strategic terms regarding lefty vs. righty, saying he worded his announcement without even using the pitchers' names, saying only that he thought he'd "like to start the left-hander."
-The Twins went with Kaat, also starting on two days' rest.
+The Twins went with Jim Kaat, also starting on two days' rest after losing game 5.
 Both managers had relief pitchers warming up as their starters began the game.

-Koufax had trouble throwing his curveball for strikes but escaped a couple of early jams, including one in the third inning when Zoilo Versalles stole second base with one out, but was called back after batter Joe Nossek was ruled out for interference.
+Koufax had trouble throwing his curveball for strikes but escaped a couple of early jams, including two walks in the first inning and an unusual incident in the third inning when Zoilo Versalles appeared to have stolen second base with one out, but was ordered back to first after batter Joe Nossek was ruled out for interference.
 Koufax effectively gave up on his curveball and pitched the late innings almost exclusively with fastballs, still baffling the hard-hitting Twins.
 In the fourth inning, Dodger left fielder Lou Johnson told Koufax that he would get him the only run he would need.
-Johnson promptly hit one off the left-field foul pole to give the Dodgers a 1–0 lead.
+Johnson promptly hit a home run off the left-field foul pole to give the Dodgers a 1–0 lead.
 Ron Fairly followed with a double and scored on a Wes Parker single.
 The two runs came on three consecutive pitches.